Codeintuition vs Striver: Depth vs Free Breadth

 dp[2][6] = max(7, 6) = 7

-`This isn't a video walkthrough.
-It's a written trace, the same thing an interviewer expects you to produce on a whiteboard.
-Codeintuition has 1,600+ illustrations and 500+ of these frame-by-frame walkthroughs across all 16 courses.
+`This is a written trace, the same thing an interviewer expects you to produce on a whiteboard.
+Codeintuition has 1,600+ illustrations and 500+ of these frame by frame walkthroughs across all 16 courses.
 You practise the exact skill interviews test: tracing algorithm state without a compiler.
 That skill doesn't come from reading explanations, no matter how clear.
 It comes from actively tracing state yourself and checking your work against a reference.

 - Content formatWritten explanations + YouTube videos